-action, Alex Hernandez, Bloodshot, David S. F. Wilson, dramas, Eiza Gonzalez, Guy Pearce, Lamorne Morris, movies, reviews, Sam Heughan, sci-fi, science fiction, superheroes, Talulah Riley, Toby Kebbell, Vin Diesel
+action, Alex Hernandez, Bloodshot, David S. F. Wilson, Eiza Gonzalez, Guy Pearce, Lamorne Morris, movies, reviews, Sam Heughan, sci-fi, science fiction, superheroes, Talulah Riley, Toby Kebbell, Vin Diesel

 March 13, 2020